Surge protector: Joule rating

-According to industry testing standards, based on IEEE and ANSI assumptions, power line surges inside a building can be up to 6,000 volts and 3,000 amperes, and deliver up to 90 joules of energy, including surges from external sources not including lightning strikes.
+According to industry testing standards, based on IEEE and ANSI assumptions, power line surges inside a building can be up to 6,000 volts and 3,000 amperes, and deliver up to 90 joules of energy, including surges from external sources, not including lightning strikes.

 Some manufacturers design higher joule-rated surge protectors by connecting multiple MOVs in parallel, and this can produce a misleading rating.
 Since individual MOVs have slightly different voltage thresholds and non-linear responses when exposed to the same voltage curve, any given MOV might be more sensitive than others.
 This can cause one MOV in a group to conduct more (a phenomenon called current hogging), leading to possible overuse and eventual premature failure of that component.
 A further problem is that if a single inline fuse is placed in series with a group of paralleled MOVs as a disconnect safety feature, it will open and disconnect all remaining working MOVs.
 Stating the actual joule rating as the sum of all the individual MOVs does not accurately reflect the total clamping ability.

 The effective surge energy absorption capacity of the entire system is dependent on the MOV matching, so derating by 20% or more is usually required.
 This limitation can be managed by using carefully matched sets of MOVs.

-One MOV manufacturer recommends using fewer but bigger MOVs (e.g. 60 mm vs 40 mm diameter) if they can fit in the device.
+One MOV manufacturer recommends using fewer but bigger MOVs (e.g., 60 mm vs. 40 mm diameter) if they can fit in the device.
 It is further recommended that multiple smaller MOVs be matched and derated.
 In some cases, it may take four 40 mm MOVs to be equivalent to one 60 mm MOV.

 Response time

 This typical low-power lightning protection circuit combines fast-acting MOVs (blue disks) with higher-capacity GDTs (small silver cylinders).

 Surge protectors do not operate instantly; a slight delay exists, a few nanoseconds.
 With longer response time and depending on system impedance, the connected equipment may be exposed to some of the surge.
 Fortunately, surges typically are much slower and take a few microseconds to reach their peak voltage.
-A surge protector with a nanosecond response time would kick in fast enough to suppress the most damaging portion of the spike.
+A surge protector with a nanosecond response time would typically engage fast enough to suppress the most damaging portion of the spike.

 Thus, response time under standard testing is not a useful measure of a surge protector's ability when comparing MOV devices.
-All MOVs have response times measured in nanoseconds, while test waveforms usually used to design and calibrate surge protectors are all based on modeled waveforms of surges measured in microseconds.
+All MOVs have response times measured in nanoseconds, while test waveforms usually used to design and calibrate surge protectors are based on modeled waveforms of surges measured in microseconds.
 Slower-responding technologies (notably, GDTs) may have difficulty protecting against fast spikes.
 Therefore, good designs incorporating slower but otherwise useful technologies usually combine them with faster-acting components to provide more comprehensive protection.